Electric Vehicle collections in 2023

 What's next

-- We have also identified paper towels in the general waste stream.
+We have also identified paper towels in the general waste stream.
 We plan to introduce separate paper towel recycling to divert this from general waste.
 This will also allow Derwent to re-purchase recycled paper towels, integrating circular principles into their day to day operations.

-- To support Derwent on their Net Zero Journey, we have been collecting waste using electric vehicles.
+To support Derwent London on their Net Zero Journey, we have been collecting waste using electric vehicles.
 In 2023, we undertook 1,257 collections using EVs, with this number set to continue to increase as we electrify more of our vehicle fleet.